 endpoint.

 For long term authentication or without involving the browser, the Contao Manager supports authentication tokens.
-Tokens are always bound to a specific user acccount and work similar to any other OAuth authentication.
+Tokens are always bound to a specific user account and work similar to any other OAuth authentication.

-The Contao Manager does not actually implement standard OAuth, because it cannot.
-OAuth requires you to register an application ID prior to accessing the OAuth endpoint.
+The Contao Manager implements standard OAuth Implicit Grant as far as possible.
+We are aware that Implicit Grant is not recommended for security reasons, but other OAuth protocols require you to register an application ID prior to accessing the OAuth endpoint.
 As an example: on Facebook, you have to register as a developer and register your application to get a private key, before you can access the API and get a token.
 Because the Contao Manager is distributed to every user, we cannot have a (predefined) list of applications that would be allowed to use OAuth.

 Creating a token is only possible after authenticating to the Contao Manager.
 Technically,